aaron-18-112/weather-app/README.md

     # For Windows - Command Prompt
     gradlew test

-    # For Unix-like systems (Linux, macOS) or a terminal in the IDE
+    # For Unix-like systems (Linux, macOS) OR a terminal in the IDE
     ./gradlew test
    ```
 The unit tests can be found in [`src/test/java`](src/test/java).